When you need someone to come to you, come to us

 For 25 years, former White House speechwriter Eric Schnure has counseled leading executives and organizations like Google, UPS, HP, Hearst and Airbus, helping make their messages more memorable, their words more effective and their delivery more powerful.
 Prior to opening his own firm in 2013, Eric served as Director of Executive Communications at GE.
 Co-founder of the communications consulting firm the Humor Cabinet, Eric has written countless one-liners and roasts for celebrities and politicians and is known as one of Washington’s “go-to guys” for political humor.
 Eric also teaches speechwriting at Johns Hopkins University and American University.

-Learn what thought-leading executives in corporations, nonprofits, government agencies and universities—and their communication teams—do differently by bringing this celebrated one-day program to your office or retreat.
+Learn what thought-leading executives in corporations, nonprofits, government agencies and universities—and their communication teams—do differently by bringing this celebrated one-day program to your team.
 You and your team will learn how to elevate your leaders and organization for greater impact, influence and results.

 Thought leadership expert Pete Weissman will teach you the mindset, skillset and toolset to help your leaders and organization speak up, stand out and set the agenda.
 Pete has analyzed thought leaders from business, politics, non-profits and academia.
 He discovered they all share a common playbook.
 It’s the playbook he uses with his Fortune 500 clients, and he’ll teach it to you.